Does Take In-N-Out EBT in 2026?

 SHARE

-In-N-Out Burger does not accept EBT cards at its locations.
-The fast-food chain does not participate in the Restaurant Meals Program (RMP), which is required for restaurants to be able to accept SNAP benefits for hot, prepared foods.
+In-N-Out Burger does not accept EBT card payments at its locations.
+The fast-food chain does not participate in the Restaurant Meals Program (RMP), which is required for restaurants to accept SNAP benefits for hot, prepared meals.
+Therefore, you cannot use your EBT card for in-restaurant dining, online orders, curbside pickup, or any delivery services.

 What Is The RMP and Who's Eligible

-The Restaurant Meals Program (RMP) is a state-level option within SNAP.
-It allows certain recipients to buy hot, prepared meals from approved restaurants using their EBT benefits, especially if they cannot easily store or cook their own food.
+The Restaurant Meals Program is a state-run option within SNAP.
+It allows you to buy prepared meals at approved restaurants if you cannot easily store or cook your own food.
+You use your existing EBT benefits for these purchases.

 Eligibility Requirements

 Your eligibility is coded directly onto your EBT card.
-When a restaurant runs the card, the system checks for this code.
-If your household is not flagged as eligible for the RMP, the transaction will be declined.
+When a restaurant swipes your card, the system checks for this code.
+If your household is not flagged for RMP, the transaction will be declined.

 Participating States

-Restaurants must apply through their state agency and the USDA to participate.
-You can use the USDA SNAP Retailer Locator to find participating restaurants.
+Restaurants must be approved by both their state agency and the USDA to participate.
+You can search for authorized restaurants online using the official USDA SNAP Retailer Locator.

 Why Doesn't In-N-Out Accept EBT?

-In-N-Out's decision likely comes down to the complexities of the Restaurant Meals Program.
-The RMP is a state-run option, not a nationwide mandate, so participation is limited to specific states.
-More importantly, the program has strict eligibility rules, typically covering only those who are elderly, disabled, or homeless.
-This significantly narrows the number of EBT users who could actually buy meals.
+In-N-Out's decision likely stems from the limitations of the Restaurant Meals Program.
+The RMP is a state-run option, so it isn't available nationwide.
+Even in participating states, eligibility is restricted to specific groups, such as those who are elderly, disabled, or homeless.
+This significantly narrows the pool of potential customers, making the investment to join the program less appealing for a large chain.

 Check Your EBT Balance and Get Cash Back on SNAP Buys